 Newsbin defaults to TLS 1.0.
 If your server doesn’t support TLS, however, it will drop back to SSL.

 Other Great Features at a Glance

-• The software is also highly customizable.
-There are several different views that a user can choose from and the software allows you to quickly do things like delete your download history, automatically detects if you’ve already downloaded a file before and so forth.
+- The software is also highly customizable.
+There are several different views that you can choose from.
+The software allows you to quickly do things like delete your download history, automatically detects if you’ve already downloaded a file before and so forth.